 In this guide we'll explore everything you need to know about growing pecan trees at home.

 Pecan trees (carya illinoinensis) take 20 to 25 years to reach full maturity and get 60-100 feet tall, with a spread of 30-50 feet across.
 But don’t get discouraged yet: Pecan trees started from container grown stock (such as the ones Perfect Plants offers) will begin to produce nuts in as little as 4-8 years.
-Check out our blog on How Long Will it Take a Pecan Nut to Produce for more info.

 Many people ask us how do pecans grow?
 This grow guide will teach you everything you need to know about growing pecans.

 Getting StartedSelect at least two different varieties since fruit set is improved by cross-pollination.
 Perfect Plants offers no fewer than fourteen differen varieties of pecan trees for sale.
 We recommend choosing at least one each of Type 1 and Type 2 varieties.
 Type 1 pecan trees shed pollen first and their flowers are receptive of pollen later in the growing season.
 Conversely, type 2 pecan trees are receptive to pollen first.
 Their pecan tree catkins shed pollen later in the season through the wind.